cybertraining-dsc/fa20-523-309/project/project.md

 - Start analysis of the various models and their viability.
     - Additional tuning of hyperparameters as necessary.
 - Update Report
+- Milestone Update
+    - Additional delays were encountered due to external classes.
+        - It is expected to have a surplus of time between this milestone and the deadline to catch up.
+    - All but one algorithm has been implemented.
+        - Some light tuning was conducted however, results did not significantly improve.

 ### November 16